Fabens ISD, authorities investigate case of inappropriate behavior with educator, student - NewsBreak

 RELATED LOCAL CHANNELS

-Manhunt underway after El Paso bank robbed by man covered in disguise
+Police search for man who robbed east El Paso bank in disguise

-EL PASO, Texas (KFOX14/CBS4) — Authorities are looking for a man who robbed a bank.
-He was covered head to toe in disguise.
+EL PASO, Texas (CBS4) — Authorities are looking for a man who robbed a bank, He was covered head to toe in disguise.
 The GECU bank at 10425 Vista del Sol in east El Paso was robbed Friday morning.
 A man entered the bank around 11:15 a.m. and shots...

 Women airlifted to UMC after an off-roading accident